-Five weeks ago, we went long this Brazil equity ETF (avg. fill price at \$29.19), looking for a move that targets the downtrend line in the \$34 to \$35 area.
+Six weeks ago, we went long this Brazil equity ETF (avg. fill price at \$29.19), looking for a move that targets the downtrend line in the \$34 to \$35 area.
 We're keeping a tight sell-stop on this to exit on the second consecutive Friday close beneath \$28.64.
-(Today is likely the first one.)
+(Last Friday was the first of the two, so pay attention to where this is near today's close for a possible closing of the position.)